-The No. 17 Texas Longhorns overcame a slow start against the New Mexico Lobos on their way to a dominating 45-0 rout on Saturday night in Austin.
+The No. 17 Texas Longhorns routed the New Mexico Lobos 45-0 on Saturday night in another game that was closer than the final score would suggest.

 Quarterback David Ash was 16-of-22 for a career-high 221 yards, opening the scoring on a 49-yard scramble and throwing for two more touchdowns in the game.
 While Ash once again showed hesitancy in taking chances downfield, he was in perfect control of the game, taking what the defense allowed and leading an increasingly-aggressive offensive attack in the second half.